I should have known there’d be a Part 2!

 “Just try it already, will ya?!”

-Well, ladies and gentlemen, as a result of this enlightened back-and-forth I had with myself, it worked!!!!!!!
+Well, ladies and gentlemen, as a result of this enlightened back-and-forth I had with myself, I actually got better!!!!!!!
 I–I mean, homeopathy–did it again!
 Do you know that there is supposedly no cure for this disease?
 The next morning, I went to breakfast as usual and bravely drank my orange juice, bracing myself for the sharp pain I had come to know, when suddenly I realized that I was drinking with only minor discomfort!
 This is less than 24 hours after the Nat-mur 30C I had taken the night before!
 From then on, the improvement was continuous and swift and I can tell you that as I write to you, roughly a week later, the pain is no more and the roof of my mouth feels normal, and actually, I’ve been eating normally for quite a number of days now!
 The dentist had given me a prescription for something to deaden the area so I’d be able to eat but I never needed it!

 Some of you may be asking yourselves why a remedy should work when there are no constitutional indications for it and even the local presentation doesn’t match it!
 As much as we like to say that in homeopathy we prescribe for the patient and not the disease, in truth we obviously do have remedies for diseases, and this is a case in point!

 To be sure, Nat-mur. isn’t the only remedy for Herpes Zoster.
 Rhus tox. is another big contender, and there are still many others.
 But Rhus tox. and Nat-mur. should be thought of right away!
 Each of the remedies have their own characteristics, or keynotes, which can guide you to the remedy most appropriate for you.
 For instance: herpes with burning pains, better by warm applications should make you think of Arsenicum.
 Herpes of the face with severe burning pains, bettter by cold applications should make you think of Apis.
 Itching along with the pain should make you think of Rhus tox.
 Think of Ranunculus bulbosus when the eruptions are on the chest along the intercostal nerves.
 Sulphur eruptions would be worse by the heat of the bed covers.
 Lachesis eruptions would be purplish in color.
 Nat-mur eruptions are known to be large and water-filled; and yet, that was certainly not in evidence in my case!
-My case matched no remedy in particular and yet Nat-mur., alone, effected a cure, and very swiftly and unambiguously; so, I have to conclude that, yes, sometimes a remedy is, in fact, a “disease” remedy, and there’s no other way to put it!
+My case matched no remedy in particular and yet Nat-mur. alone effected a cure, and very swiftly and unambiguously; so, I have to conclude that, yes, sometimes a remedy is, in fact, a “disease” remedy, and there’s no other way to look at it!